Fie Udby Erichsen

 Fie Udby Erichsen (born 23 April 1985) is a Danish rower.
 She set the indoor rowing world record for female rowers in the under 12 years old category in 1998 with a time of 7:30.3.
 She won the silver medal in the single sculls at the 2012 Summer Olympics.

+Erichsen competed for Denmark at the 2016 Summer Olympics, finish 9th in the women's single sculls event.
+She also competed for Denmark at the 2020 Summer Olympics, finish 8th in the women's coxless pair event.